 The Barranquilla Carnival is one of the most important cultural and folkloric celebrations in the country.
 Each year, the city celebrates the most representative expressions of Barranquilla identity and the Caribbean people of Colombia.
 In 2003, the carnival was declared a Masterpiece of the Oral and Intangible Heritage of Humanity, and in 2008 as an Intangible Cultural Heritage by UNESCO.

-The Barranquilla Carnival is celebrated between the 22nd and the 25th of February in Barranquilla.
-However, a pre-carnival is held on the 17th, 18th and 31st of January.
+The Barranquilla Carnival is celebrated between the 18th and the 21st of February in Barranquilla.
+However, a pre-carnival is held since January 21st.
 The official opening of this festival start ten days earlier, and during these days, locals and tourists can enjoy the warm and joyful environment that Barranquilla is popular for.

 The pre-carnivals start in Plaza de la Paz where the mayor of Barranquilla gives the Carnival Queen keys to the city to the carnival.
 Later, along with Rey Momo (One of the carnival characters) and the kings of the Children's Carnival, she reads the Bando, a "decree" that begins the fairs and festivals of the carnival with the night parade of La Guacherna.